A useful list of what is a grain, and what is NOT a grain. It doesn’t include everything. But it’s a good start. Updated January 2017

 - Barley, including barley malt

 - Cornflour (gluten-free unless wheaten cornflour)

 - Cornmeal (gluten-free)

 - Rice (gluten-free)

 - Wild Rice (gluten-free, this one is open to debate also – some people swear it is a grain, some people swear it isn’t and is, in fact, another one of the grain-like seeds.
 I treat it as a grain myself but you are welcome to decide otherwise.
 See also Millet above)

 - Commercially made stock: like chicken, beef or vegetable stock in either powder or liquid usually contains some kind of grain.

-Foods that are grain free, even though they are often used as a flour or look a bit like a grain are:
+Foods that are definitely grain free, even though they are often used as a flour or look a bit like a grain are:

 - Almond meal or any other nut meal.
 (OK for paleo, GAPS or SCD)

 - Coconut (used in flours) (OK for paleo, GAPS or SCD)